Admissions Therapeutic Boarding Schools East Coast

 - Aggressive at home

 - Lack of respect towards parents or teachers

-Girls should be age 10-14 at the time of enrollment (grades 5-10).
+Girls and AFAB should be age 10-14 at the time of enrollment (grades 5-10).
 Students should have a full-scale IQ of 85 or higher on an approved standardized test.

 At Asheville Academy, we work with students who are not yet struggling with issues related to substance use, criminality, promiscuity, and running away from home for an extended period of time or to faraway locations.
 Before enrolling your child daughter in Asheville Academy, we’ll work together with you to evaluate if your child is a good fit for the program.